 The Thomas & Edna Rehard Plaza, located between Ellsworth Hall and the Alexander Student Center, is highlighted by a brick-red concrete walkway.
-The local Shakespearean Circle has developed a Shakespeare garden within the plaza.
+The local Shakespearean Circle has developed a Shakespeare garden and each spring it features flowers and plants featured in Shakespearean literature.
 A metal arbor was erected in honor of Virginia Holmes and Maurine Embry and adds beauty to the scenic green space.
+In front of the Plaza sits a large rick marking a time capsule from 2000.

-The Dr. T. E. Ritze Building, located on Crowder Road and directly north of Hoffman and Cross Halls, houses the choral music classes.
+The Dr. T. E. Ritze Building, located on Crowder Road and directly north of Hoffman and Cross Halls, houses the business and industry classes.

-Selby Hall, a residential facility for women, was completed in 1997.
+Selby Hall, a residence hall for women, was completed in 1997.
 It is named in honor of Dr. James and Betty Selby.
-The facility mirrors Ellsworth Hall with rooms and living areas similar to the men's hall.
-Selby Hall has a lobby/TV room, lounge and computer room for student use.
-A full- service dining hall is located on the lower level and provides food service for all college students as well as staff and the public.
+Selby Hall has a comfortable lobby/TV room, large study lounge and a computer room for student use.
+A full- service dining hall is located on the lower level and provides food service for all college students, as well as staff and the public.